Oklahoma vs. Nebraska NCAA Football Odds, Plays and Insights | September 18, 2021

 Over/Under Insights

-- Nebraska's games have yet to go over 61.5 points this season.

-- The two teams combine to average 92 points per game, 30.5 more than the over/under in this contest.
+- Saturday's over/under is 30 points lower than the two team's combined 92 points per game average.

-- These two squads combine to allow 30.8 points per game, 30.7 fewer than this contest's over/under.
+- This contest's total is 31.2 points greater than the 30.8 these two squads combine to allow per game this season.

 Oklahoma Stats and Trends

-- The Sooners prevailed 76-0 last time out when they took on the Western Carolina Catamounts.
-The Sooners were listed as 52.5-point favorites and covered that spread.

-- This season, the Sooners have two ATS wins in three games as a favorite of 22 points or more.
+- This season, the Sooners have one against the spread win in two games as a favorite of 22.5 points or more.

-- Find the latest odds and place your wager on the Sooners to cover the spread at SISportsbook.

-- Oklahoma's games this year have gone over the total in three out of three opportunities.

-- Oklahoma is 2-1 against the spread and 2-0 overall this season when the team records more than 13.3 points.
+- When Oklahoma records more than 13.3 points, it is 1-1 against the spread and 2-0 overall.

-- In games that Oklahoma churns out more than 325.7 yards, the team is 2-1 against the spread and 2-0 overall.
+- When Oklahoma piles up over 325.7 yards, the team is 1-1 against the spread and 2-0 overall.

-- This year, the Sooners have two turnovers, three fewer than the Cornhuskers have takeaways (5).
+- The Sooners have turned the ball over two times this season, three fewer than the Cornhuskers have forced (5).

+- Find the latest spread and moneyline odds for Oklahoma at SISportsbook.

 Nebraska Stats and Trends

-- Thus far this year Nebraska has two wins against the spread.
+- Nebraska has one win against the spread in three games this year.

-- Nebraska's games this year have yet to go over the total in three opportunities.

-- Nebraska is 2-1 against the spread and 2-1 overall in games when it scores more than 17.5 points.
+- Nebraska is 1-1 against the spread and 2-1 overall when the team notches more than 17.5 points.

-- When Nebraska picks up more than 287 yards, the team is 2-1 against the spread and 2-1 overall.
+- In games that Nebraska totals over 287 yards, the team is 1-1 against the spread and 2-1 overall.

-- The Cornhuskers have turned the ball over four times, two fewer times than the Sooners have forced turnovers (6).
+- This season the Cornhuskers have four turnovers, two fewer than the Sooners have takeaways (6).

 Oklahoma Top Players

-- This season, Spencer Rattler has recorded 304 passing yards (304 yards per game) while connecting on 30 of 39 passes (76.9% completion percentage), with one touchdown and two interceptions.
+- This year, Spencer Rattler has put up 304 passing yards (304 yards per game) while going 30-for-39 (76.9% completion percentage) and throwing one touchdown and two interceptions.

-- Kennedy Brooks has churned out a team-best 87 rushing yards (87 per game) and one touchdown.
+- Kennedy Brooks has rushed for a team-leading 87 yards on 14 attempts (87 yards per game) while scoring one touchdown.

-- So far this year Eric Gray has run for 27 yards on nine carries (27 ypg).
+- Eric Gray has rushed for 27 yards on nine carries (27 yards per game) this year.

-- Marvin Mims has five catches and paces his team with 117 receiving yards (117 ypg).
+- Marvin Mims has grabbed five passes for a team best 117 yards.
+He averages 117 yards per game.

-- Jadon Haselwood has added 47 yards on four catches.
-He puts up 47 receiving yards per game this year.
+- Jadon Haselwood's stat line this year shows four catches for 47 yards.
+He averages 47 receiving yards per game.

-- Mario Williams has totaled 37 yards on six receptions with one touchdown, averaging 37 yards per game.
+- Mario Williams has racked up 37 yards on six receptions with one touchdown, averaging 37 yards per game.

 Nebraska Top Players

-- Adrian Martinez has thrown for 486 yards while completing 60% of his passes (33-of-55), with two touchdowns and zero interceptions this year (243 yards per game).
-He's also carried the ball 25 times for 144 yards and three touchdowns, averaging 72 yards per game.
+- Adrian Martinez leads the team with 486 passing yards (243 yards per game) and has a 60% completion percentage this year (33-of-55) while throwing two touchdowns.
+He also has 144 rushing yards on 25 carries with three touchdowns, averaging 72 yards per game.

-- Markese Stepp has rushed for 111 yards on 21 carries (55.5 yards per game), with one touchdown on the ground this year.
+- Markese Stepp has run for 111 yards on 21 carries (55.5 yards per game), with one touchdown on the ground this year.

-- Samori Toure has hauled in 11 catches for 170 yards, best on his team.
-He averages 85 receiving yards per game.
+- This season Samori Toure has 11 receptions for a team-high 170 receiving yards (85 per game).

-- Oliver Martin has tacked on six receptions for 103 yards and one touchdown.
+- Oliver Martin has also chipped in with 103 yards on six catches and one touchdown.
+He puts up 51.5 receiving yards per game this year.

-- Austin Allen has 84 receiving yards on six receptions, averaging 42 yards per game.
+- Austin Allen has totaled 84 yards on six receptions, averaging 42 yards per game.